stvnksslr/khelp/README.md

-  switch       Switch to a different context edit         Edit a specific context export       Export a specific context to stdout (can be redirected to a file) completions  Generate or install shell completions update       Check for updates to khelp help         Print this message or the help of the given subcommand(s)
+  switch       Switch to a different context edit         Edit a specific context export       Export a specific context to stdout (can be redirected to a file) delete       Delete a specific context add          Add contexts from an external kubeconfig file completions  Generate or install shell completions update       Check for updates to khelp help         Print this message or the help of the given subcommand(s)